Epic Pictures Group: History

 In 2015, Epic Pictures produced four films: Turbo Kid which premiered at Sundance and won 24 awards including the Audience Award at SXSW for the Midnighters section, and a Saturn Award for Best International Film in 2016.
 The all-star horror anthology Tales of Halloween which premiered at the Fantasia Film Festival.
 The arthouse experimental drama Entertainment directed by Rick Alverson and starring Gregg Turkington and John C. Reilly.
 While Entertainment was widely accepted by critics and won several awards including the Environment Is Quality of Life Prize at the Locarno Festival, the film did not connect with audience and was released in the United States on VOD by Magnolia Entertainment.
 The micro budget JeruZalem, directed by Yoav and Doron Paz and was filmed on location in Jerusalem, Israel.

 In 2016, Epic Pictures produced Day of Reckoning for Universal's Syfy channel.
 The film was directed by Venezuelan filmmaker Joel Novoa; The Lodgers, directed by Let's Us Prey director Brian O'Malley which premiered at the Toronto International Film Festival, and the action zombie horror film Redcon-1, written and directed by Chee Keong Cheung and produced by Teenage Mutant Ninja Turtles co-creator Kevin Eastman.

-In 2017, Epic Pictures acquired a horror website, Dread Central and launched its horror label, Dread, followed by its AVOD channel.
+In 2017, Shaked Berenson led the acquisition of the horror website, Dread Central and launched its horror label, Dread, followed by its AVOD channel, DreadTV.

-In 2019, Epic Pictures started the horror gaming site, DreadXP, with a focus on editorial, reviews, podcasts, and original streaming content.

-In 2020, DreadXP began a video game publishing division with the launch of The Dread X Collection, an anthology of horror games in collaboration with some developers in the independent gaming space.
+In 2019, Epic Pictures started the horror gaming site DreadXP, with a focus on editorial, reviews, podcasts, and original streaming content.
+In 2020, DreadXP began a video game publishing division with the launch of the Dread X Collection, an anthology of horror games in collaboration with some developers in the independent gaming space.